-Agarose gel electrophoresis is commonly used for the analysis and separation of biomolecules, especially nucleic acid fragments based on their size.
-It can also be used for separation of high molecular weight protein or protein complexes.
+Agarose gel electrophoresis is commonly used for the analysis and separation of biomolecules, especially nucleic acids based on their size.
+It can also be used for the separation of high molecular weight proteins or protein complexes.
 Low molecular weight biomolecules such as most proteins (except very high molecular weight proteins) and small nucleic acid fragments can not be effectively separated by agarose gel electrophoresis.

 - Agarose gel